mpiramoon/GitHubApiPython/Readme.md

 # Using Program:

-For using this code, you need to know a name of the owner and a repository name for using this program. after providing these names, Run:
+For using this code, you need to know a name of the owner and a repository name. after providing these names, Run:

 ```
  python mp.py dbt-labs dbt-core